armin-backhaus/phpStorm_test/ArminsTODO.md

 - SpaceSeparatedTest with Dark Iron Dwarf and Dungeon Master ✔️
+- individual class for seperated space and turn DarkIronDwarfTest into class of separated spaces 🔧🔧🔧
+-
 - find user stories for battle concept
 - cant find any user story so far...wip...
 -
 - create learning test for == and ===
 - https://www.php.net/manual/en/language.operators.comparison.php
+- create learning test for arrays
+- make it cleaner (RFC test and structure)
 -